n1mmy/notebook-docker/README.md

 ```

 #.
 Confirm GPU detected.
- - Run `nvidia-smi` and see your GPU in the output.
+ - Run `nvidia-smi` and see a GPU in the output.

 #.
 Add local storage (skip if your instance type doesn't have this)
 ```